patocl/Tips/ThecnicalImplementation.md

 Incorporating unit testing with xUnit, Moq, and FluentAssertions into our development process is essential for maintaining the quality and reliability of our software.
 With a focus on achieving 100% code coverage, we minimize the risk of defects and regressions, allowing us to deliver a robust and stable application to our users.

 For specific test cases and examples, please refer to the corresponding unit test projects within our solution.

+## Organization of the Solution and Test Projects

+**Organizing the Solution and Test Projects:**

+1. **Remove the existing "Tests" folder:**
+   - Open your project solution within your integrated development environment (IDE).

+   - In the Solution Explorer, locate and delete the "Tests" folder or any other folder where unit tests are currently stored.
+You can perform this action by selecting and deleting the folder from the IDE's user interface.

+2. **Create separate unit test projects:**
+   - For each component requiring validation, create new individual unit test projects.
+Utilize a naming convention such as "[ProjectName].Test" for these test projects.

+3. **Physically organize test projects in the "Test" folder:**
+   - Create a new folder named "Test" in the solution directory.

+   - Relocate the newly created unit test projects (e.g., "Helper.Test") into the "Test" folder within the solution directory.

+4. **Adjust references and configurations:**
+   - Update project references as needed to ensure that the primary projects (e.g., "Helper") correctly reference the corresponding unit test projects (e.g., "Helper.Test").

+By following these steps, the developer can effectively organize the solution and test projects as required, as detailed in the technical document's "Organization of the Solution and Test Projects" section.